Girlcoding22/Echoes_of_Time/README.md

 ### Pre-Reqs

 * Node.js: 18.x or later
-* Python: 3.9 or later
+* Set your API Keys for Gemini in environment
+* Enable VertexAI API and create Google Cloud Project ID (see .env template to follow variable signatures)
-* Git: for cloning repository
+* Git: for cloning the repository

 ### Environment Variables

 - GOOGLE_API_KEY: Your Google API key (required) and all it's other Google API features.Technical Details
+- NODE_ENV
+- PORT
+- GOOGLE_ACCESS_TOKEN
+- GOOGLE_CLOUD_PROJECT: where VertexAI and Lyria are enabled

 ### Architecture